kathrynandersondata/COVID_UpcomingElection/README.md

 In voter_participation.py, I identified which states, based on the 2016 presidential election, were swing states.

 I then wanted to see how these states were performing amidst the pandemic.
 In the weeks leading up to the election, swing states had higher cases for population size than non-swing states.
+In addition, every swing state was experiencing major increases in cases, with the notable exception of Maine.

 In particular, I noticed an uptick in cases (accounting for population size) in Iowa, Wisconsin, and Florida.
 My hypothesis was that health issues would be at the forefront of voter concerns this year and was likely to persuade voters in these states to vote for a Democratic candidate.